spapas/spapas.github.io/content/django-cbv-tutorial.rst

         ):
         pass

-This will have the desired behavior!
+This will have the desired behaviour of adding a prefix to the header, having a default header if not one was defined and adding the extra context from both mixins!

 A high level overview of CBVs
 =============================